FULFILLING THE VISION

 God has given to us the saints, prophets, and apostles of the Old and New Testaments as examples of true faith and patience.

-Take, my brethren, the prophets, who have spoken in the name of the Lord, for an example of suffering affliction, and of patience.
+My brethren, take the prophets, who spoke in the name of the Lord, as an example of suffering and patience.
 (James 5:10)